stklcode/statify-blacklist/CONTRIBUTING.md

 In case you think, your change is more important than maintaining backwards compatibility, please start a discussion to see, if we might increase the minimum version or find a workaround for legacy systems.

+## Build Environment

+All you need to start off - besides your favorite IDE of course - is [Composer](https://getcomposer.org).
+Running `composer install` will fetch all dependencies and build tools required.
+You might have noticed that this project contains a [Robo](http://robo.li) build script.
+Running the _build_-task (`./vendor/bin/robo build`) executes the full chain from cleanup over test to bundling the final product in the `dist` directory.
+A complete list of the available tasks and options can be shown by running `robo list`.

 ## Unit Tests

-The PHP code is tested by a PHPUnit test.
+The PHP code is tested by a PHPUnit tests.
 All test files are located in the `test` directory.
 Files ending with `-test.php` will be automatically included into the test suite.
 The coverage is not yet perfect, but be invited to write tests for methods not yet covered or newly introduced by your patch.